 3. Catherine came to power in a bloodless coup that later turned deadly.

-4. Catherine faced down more than a dozen uprisings during her reign.
+4. Catherine faced more than a dozen uprisings during her reign.

 5. Being Catherine the Great’s lover came with huge rewards.

 Catherine was famously loyal to her lovers, both during their relationship and after it ended.
 Always parting on good terms, she bestowed upon them titles, land, palaces and even people—gifting one former paramour with more than 1,000 serfs, or indentured servants.